-Dr. Salazar knows all too well about hard to fit contacts.
+Dr. Salazar, an Orlando Optometrist, knows all too well about hard to fit contacts.
 She herself has a condition called Keratoconus.
 This condition is due to a collagen deficiency in her corneas which in turn causes a high degree of astigmatism.
 The hard part is that Keratoconus cannot be corrected with glasses or soft contact lenses.
 She developed Keratoconus at age 16 and lived at her eye doctor's office.

 Not much was known back then and the treatment was only rigid gas permeable contacts which were very uncomfortable!
 In reality, her frustrations with Keratoconus inspired her to choose this path as an eye doctor.
 She wanted to help people with this condition and she can relate like no other doctor.